What is vulnerability management?

 There are multiple stages of a vulnerability management framework, some of which are preliminary and some of which recur regularly.

-The first stage, Prepare, includes establishing roles and responsibilities and defining corporate policies and procedures for standing up and executing a robust vulnerability management program.
+The first stage, Prepare, includes establishing roles and responsibilities and defining corporate policies and procedures for executing a robust vulnerability management program.

 There are two significant components of this stage that have the potential to strongly impact an OT environment: